MarkFirewhal/Plymouth-Animated-Boot-Screen-Creator/README.md

 # Animated Boot Screen Shell Script

 This is a template built off of Eonix's animated cat plymouth theme.
-I just wrote some scripts to make it easier to make your own.
+I modified some of jcklpe's scripts and added a new Plymouth theme for my laptop.

 ## Instructions